Welcome to Year 6

 Year 6 also participate in the Accelerated Reader Competition.
 Each class is working as a team to read and embrace the Accelerated Reader scheme.
 An incentive is that the class with the highest word count at the end of the term will be able to nominate a Year 6 teacher for a forfeit.
 Last year saw Mr Tucker complete the ice bucket challenge.
 Mr Sohal had to dress up a as a woman and sing a nursery rhyme.
 Mr Thorpe had to eat as many dry crackers as he could in an allotted amount of time and Miss Giles was the recipient of a custard pie in the face!
 Please encourage your children to read.
 Keep an eye out for a regular update of results!

 In addition to reading at home, your child should be coming home with a ‘Look, Cover, Write, Check’ spelling sheet every Monday.
 There will be a spelling test towards the end of each week.
+The spelling sheets for each week are available at the bottom of the Year 6 page.

 Learning Logs will be sent out every other week as either two activities or one double-page spread.
 Your child can also supplement their learning by logging onto the Mymaths website.